InnoDB is not your default storage engine,

 InnoDB, issue the command

 table.
 Or, to run test queries and other statements without

-disturbing the original table, make a copy like so:
+disturbing the original table, make a copy:

 Test the full application lifecycle, from installation, through heavy usage, and server restart.
 Kill the server process while the database is busy to simulate a power failure, and verify that the data is recovered successfully when you restart the server.

-Test any replication configurations, especially if you use different MySQL versions and options on the master and the slaves.
+Test any replication configurations, especially if you use different MySQL versions and options on the master and slaves.